 “You can, but it is best to give Joe a dog of his own.
-Besides teaching him responsibility, he would be able to bring the service dog everywhere and help him with his symptoms.
-There are skilled trainers who can make it easier for service dogs to assist people with medical or mental health conditions.
+Besides teaching him responsibility, he would bring the service dog everywhere and help him with his symptoms.
+Some skilled trainers can make it easier for service dogs to assist people with medical or mental health conditions.
 This way, you will not worry about Joe’s welfare all the time,” the psychiatrist explained.

 Getting A Dog For Joe

 Ever since Spot came into Joe’s life, he still had high and low episodes.
 However, what made things better was that the dog would bark whenever Joe tried to sneak out or would not move away from the couch for more than an hour or so.
 That’s Spot’s way of alerting us when something was up with Joe.

 Another benefit of having a service dog was that he could calm down Joe wherever we went.
 It was explicitly helpful when Joe was at school, and we could not be there.
 The teachers had to call us in the past to pick up our son, but Spot was quick to distract him during those times.